simonloynes/happi-file-sync-confluence/README.md

 - 🧪 **Testing Support**: Dry-run mode and local testing capabilities
 - 🛡️ **Error Handling**: Comprehensive validation and error reporting

+## HTTP Requests

+This script makes the following HTTP requests to your Confluence instance:

+**⚠️ Important**: Please review the code in `src/confluence-api.ts` to verify these requests before using this script in your environment.

+### Confluence API Requests

+All requests are made to: `{baseUrl}/rest/api{endpoint}`

+1. **GET `/content/{pageId}?expand=body.storage,version,space`**
+   - Purpose: Fetch an existing page by ID to check if it exists and get its current content/version
+   - Used when: Checking if a page exists before updating it
+   - Authentication: Basic Auth (user/pass) or Bearer token (personalAccessToken)

+2. **POST `/content`**
+   - Purpose: Create a new Confluence page
+   - Used when: Creating a new page (when pageId doesn't exist)
+   - Authentication: Basic Auth (user/pass) or Bearer token (personalAccessToken)
+   - Request Body: JSON with page title, space, body content, and optional parent page

+3. **PUT `/content/{pageId}`**
+   - Purpose: Update an existing Confluence page
+   - Used when: Updating an existing page (when pageId exists)
+   - Authentication: Basic Auth (user/pass) or Bearer token (personalAccessToken)
+   - Request Body: JSON with page ID, title, body content, and version number

+4. **GET `/space/{spaceKey}`**
+   - Purpose: Fetch space information by key (available but not currently used in main sync flow)
+   - Used when: Called programmatically if needed for validation
+   - Authentication: Basic Auth (user/pass) or Bearer token (personalAccessToken)

+### Authentication

+All requests use one of the following authentication methods:
+- **Basic Authentication**: `Authorization: Basic {base64(user:pass)}`
+- **Bearer Token**: `Authorization: Bearer {personalAccessToken}`

+### Request Headers

+All requests include:
+- `Content-Type: application/json`
+- `Accept: application/json`
+- `Authorization: {as described above}`

 ## Quick Start

 ### 1. Basic Usage in GitHub Actions